+1Although the Seymour and Scotch stocks belong to the same CU, historically they were managed independently.
+Since stock-recruitment data are available for both, we treated them as distinct “quasi-CUs” for the purposes of this study.

-*Cultus spawner abundance and catch estimates extend to 2011, but the population has been heavily managed since 2000 using a captive breeding program.
+2Cultus spawner abundance and catch estimates extend to 2011, but the population has been heavily managed since 2000 using a captive breeding program.
 As a result, population parameters were estimated only using data collected prior to this change.

-Synchrony metrics and retrospective analysis
+Retrospective analysis and variability metrics

-We examined temporal changes in three metrics of metapopulation variability (Loreau & de Mazancourt 2008; Thibaut & Connolly 2013).
-The second metric is the mean temporal coefficient of variation among components (CVc), weighted by each component’s mean abundance.
+To place the retrospective analysis in a broader context, we first calculated temporal changes in observed productivity (log(R/S)), aggregate spawner abundance, and aggregate catch.
+We then examined temporal changes in annual return abundance using three metrics of metapopulation variability: component variability, synchrony, and aggregate variability (Loreau & de Mazancourt 2008; Thibaut & Connolly 2013).
+The first metric is the mean temporal coefficient of variation of components (CVc), weighted by each component’s mean abundance.

-Equation 2 CVC= imnpop(i)mnagg vnpop(i, i)mnpop(i)
+Equation 1 CVC= imnpop(i)mnagg vnpop(i, i)mnpop(i)

-where mpop(i) is the mean abundance (through time) of population i and magg is the mean abundance of the aggregate.The synchrony index reflects the relative degree of similarity in the dynamics of an ecological aggregate’s components.
-The synchrony index φ is analogous to comparing mean pairwise correlation coefficients, which have been used in similar analyses (e.g. Peterman and Dorner 2012), but φ makes no distributional assumptions, is normalized (i.e. ranges between 0 and 1 regardless of the number of components), and explicitly accounts for unequal variances among components (Thibaut & Connolly 2013).

-It is defined as the total temporal variance of the components (i.e. sum of all elements of the variance-covariance matrix V), divided by the variance of a hypothetical aggregate with the same component variances, but perfect covariance.
+where mpop(i) is the mean abundance (through time) of population i, magg is the mean abundance of the aggregate, and vnpop(i,i) denotes variance.

+The second metric, the synchrony index (φ), reflects the relative degree of similarity in the dynamics of an ecological aggregate’s components. φ is analogous to comparing mean pairwise correlation coefficients, which have been used in similar analyses (e.g. Peterman and Dorner 2012), but φ makes no distributional assumptions, is normalized (i.e. ranges between 0 and 1 regardless of the number of components), and explicitly accounts for unequal variances among components (Thibaut & Connolly 2013). φ is defined as the total temporal variance of the components (i.e. sum of all elements of the variance-covariance matrix V), divided by the variance of a hypothetical aggregate with the same component variances, but perfect covariance.

-Equation 1 Vn= vnpop(1,1)⋯vnpop(1,n)⋮⋱⋮vnpop(n,1)⋯vnpop(n,n)
+Equation 2 Vn= vnpop(1,1)⋯vnpop(1,n)⋮⋱⋮vnpop(n,1)⋯vnpop(n,n)